 Is coffee good for me?

-A common question that gets asked on the Stay Strong Mummy forum is “what is our opinion on coffee?”
+A common question that gets asked in my online customer health group is “what is your opinion on coffee?”

 Is it healthy?
 Is it unhealthy?
-How much should you have and so on….
+How much should I have and so on….

 Can coffee help you lose weight?